TorchJD/torchjd/docs/source/index.rst

 >>> import torchjd
 >>> from torchjd.aggregation import WeightedAggregator, UPGradWrapper, MeanWeighting

-Define the model and the optimizer, as in usual deep learning optimization:
+Define the model and the optimizer, as usual:

 >>> model = Sequential(Linear(10, 5), ReLU(), Linear(5, 1))
 >>> optimizer = SGD(model.parameters(), lr=0.1)

-Define the aggregator that makes a combination of the rows of the jacobian matrices:
+Define the aggregator that will be used to combine the Jacobian matrix:

 >>> W = UPGradWrapper(MeanWeighting())
 >>> A = WeightedAggregator(W)